zombodb/zombodb/THINGS-TO-KNOW.md

 than the on-disk representation in Postgres.
 This is due to storing the document source plus all the indexed/analyzed terms for every field.
 Keep this in mind when designing your Elasticsearch cluster.

+It is worth noting that in extremely exceptional cases, in order to significantly reduce the size of the index, it may be useful to disable the `include_source` option (described [here](https://github.com/zombodb/zombodb/blob/develop/INDEX-MANAGEMENT.md#include_source)).

 ### ZomboDB Rewrites Your Queries and CREATE INDEX Statements

 When you write a ZomboDB query, you use the `==>` operator.
 The left-hand-side of `==>` is a reference to the table you